dativebase/dativebaseclj/docs/runbook.rst

 - DONE.
 Confirm that the migration transfers the data correctly.
 - DONE.
 Ensure we have the commands ready to shut down DO Dative and OLDs.
 - TODO.
 Send the migration notification email to the Dative users.
 - TODO.
-Wait to see if any users want to opt out.
-- TODO.
 Shut down DO Dative & its OLDs.
 - TODO.
 Run the final data migration from DO to OLD.
 - TODO.
-With the help of INT staff, configure dative.ca subdomains to resolve to INT server.
-  - app.dative.ca => INT server 132.229.188.226 (Dative app & OLD API)
-  - www.dative.ca => INT server 132.229.188.226 (Dative website)
-  - www.old.dative.ca => INT server 132.229.188.226 (OLD website)
-  - onlinelinguisticdatabase.org is no longer needed.
-- TODO.
 Confirm that production INT Dative is operating correctly.
 - TODO.
 Email users to notify that Dative has been restored.
 - TODO.
 Shut down the Digital Ocean server.
 - TODO.
 Shut down the onlinelinguisticdatabase.org domain.
+- TODO.
+BLOCKED.
+With the help of INT staff, configure dative.ca subdomains to resolve to INT server.

+  - app.dative.ca => INT server 132.229.188.226 (Dative app & OLD API)
+  - www.dative.ca => INT server 132.229.188.226 (Dative website)
+  - www.old.dative.ca => INT server 132.229.188.226 (OLD website)
+  - onlinelinguisticdatabase.org is no longer needed.

 How to Shut Down DO Dative During the Migration